<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Working relationships are useful

-Deyell adds further meetings might be necessary for those involved in transition planning or working through other major changes.
+Deyell adds that further meetings might be necessary for those involved in transition planning or working through other major changes.
 According to Stuart Person, a farmer based in the Edmonton, Alta. area and Senior Vice President, Agriculture at MNP, a national tax and business advisory firm, frequent meetings are even more important for those taking more managerial roles on larger farms.

 “The more engaged you are as a farmer, the better result you’ll get out of working with an advisor,” Person says.